 To Javier, the chorus of rumbustious customers and the absence of adequate lighting create a mystical atmosphere.
 There’s not even a sign outside, you won’t find it in any guidebook, and Javier pretty much guarantees you won’t find any tourists here…

 The Diomidous Botanical Garden is the largest botanical garden of the eastern Mediterranean.
-It was founded in 1952, and in 1975, after completion of landscaping, it was opened to the general public.
+It was founded in 1952, and in 1975 it was opened to the general public.
 In its area of 470 acres, you can find trees and bushes can be found from all over the world, as well as plants mentioned in Greek mythology and history, like the myrtle of Aphrodite and Socrates’ hemlock.

-If properly prepared, you can have a picnic under the shade of the trees, in one of the outdoor monastery-type tables, where you can meet other groups or families (or our Spotter Andreas) rolling around on the grass
+Our local Andreas recommends a picnic under the shade of the trees, in one of the outdoor monastery-type tables, where you can meet other groups or families rolling around on the grass.
+Or perhaps Andreas himself!

 “I’ve spent hours laughing dead to the endless jokes of the owner and his wife.
 While sitting at the bar staring at the Tom Waits wallpaper in the back, I sometimes even forget I want to go home…” writes our Spotter Margarita.

 If you are wandering around Athens and looking for street food, there is a place you should not miss Feyrouz !
 In the hyped, central neighborhood around Aiolou Street, you can have the tastiest lahmatzoun of the city!
 Mrs. Feyrouz, who comes from Antioch in Turkey, bakes the lahmatzoun, and her sons, Andreas and Savvas, serve them.
 But most of all they create a gastronomic tour for you!
 They have a story to tell you about every delicious dish their mother makes and they share this story with you.